flipacholas/Architecture-of-consoles/articles/nintendo-3ds.Rmd.md

 Now that they could craft an alternative firmware that Boot9 would accept, they needed to find a way to redirect Boot9 to their payload.
 The challenge was to redirect execution before Boot9 hides its Boot ROM.
 To tackle this, the duo found a route through the ARM9's exception handlers.
 The ARM9 can't override these, but the NDMA can - and the CPU can command the NDMA to do so.

 All in all, the team were able to use the NDMA to fill the exception handlers with a jump to arbitrary code, and then instruct the ARM9 to copy to `NULL`, resulting in an exception that would execute the payload with unrestricted access.
 In the end, this was packaged in a solution called **boot9strap** and served as an alternative bootloader that could either load a payload from the SD card or continue to boot normally.
-Consequently, Godmode9 was extended to backup OTP and the Boot ROMs, if needed.
+Consequently, Godmode9 added new options to backup OTP and the Boot ROMs.

 And so, boot9strap quickly displaced arm9loaderhax as the de facto solution for loading arbitrary code with maximum privileges.